semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

       image: 'registry.semaphoreci.com/redis:5.0'
 ```

-Read more about [docker based environments][docker-based].
+Read more about [docker-based environments][docker-based].

 !!! info "Semaphore convenience images redirection"
-	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).
+	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images, Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).

 ## When should you use Virtual Machines for your projects?

-- **You want to have an up to date testing environment with the latest software
+- **You want to have an up-to-date testing environment with the latest software
-  packages.** The Virtual Machines are regularly updated by engineers at
+  packages.** The Virtual Machines are regularly updated with the latest software
-  Semaphore with the latest software packages.
+  packages by engineers at Semaphore.

 - **You are building Docker images or spinning up local Kubernetes testing
-  clusters in the CI/CD jobs.** When working with Docker or Kubernetes directly,
+  clusters in CI/CD jobs.** When working with Docker or Kubernetes directly,
   you usually need full control over sockets, network-devices, and subnets.
   Access to these is provided in VMs, but not in containers.

 - **You are running or testing nested Virtual Machines**.
 In these situations,
-  you need full control over the operating system that only virtual machines
+  you need full control over the operating system, which only virtual machines
   provide.

 ## When should you use Docker-based environments?

 - **You want to have full control over the software installed in your test
   environment**.
 Rolling software updates offered in the VMs are a great way to
-  keep your test environment up to date, but they can also introduce unwanted
+  keep your test environment up-to-date, but they can also introduce unwanted
-  issues into your test suite a new release is rolled out.
+  issues into your test suite when a new release is rolled out.
 If you build and
   maintain your own Docker images, you gain full control over the release cycle
   of your testing environment.